 With dozens of available cultivars and a growth pattern that borders on invasive, it's no wonder why mint has quickly gained popularity as the perfect ground-cover herb.
 Planted directly into the garden landscape, mint promptly establishes itself and spreads indefinitely to provide the gardener with plenty of culinary-grade leaves and garden-weed suppression like no other!

 No in-ground garden?
 No problem.
 It doesn't take a full garden to grow mint, as the vast majority of varieties are well suited and easily adapted for growing in containers.
 Whether you're planting this unique herb in the comforts of your raised garden bed or in the shallows of a potting container, don't you think it's about time to discover how to care for mint plants?

 Even in the most adverse conditions, mint somehow finds a way to survive.
-Although it can grow in poor conditions, it's not really beneficial for the gardener to plant the herb in these fashions.
-For large, healthy, and productive mint plants, the following two factors should be at the forefront of your mind:
+Although it can grow in poor conditions, it's far more beneficial for the gardener to plant the herb in a favorable environment.
+For large, healthy, and productive mint plants, the following two factors should be at the forefront of your mind.

 Make sure the soil is fertile and drains well.

 Providing mint plants with proper soil will ensure lush growth year after year.
 When planting mint, drainage is your biggest concern.
 Mint plants love moisture, but if soil drainage is not adequate, the roots will suffocate and the plants will brown and die.
 Amending slow-draining garden soils with perlite or sand can increase aeration and keep mint roots from becoming waterlogged.